kernelci/kernelci-core/doc/collection-test-set.rst

 POST
 ****

-.. http:post:: /test/suite
+.. http:post:: /test/set

- Create a new test suite as defined in the JSON data.
-The request will be accepted and, if test sets and/or test cases have been specified in the JSON data, it will begin to parse the data.
+ Create a new test set as defined in the JSON data.
+The request will be accepted and, if test cases have been specified in the JSON data, they will be parsed asynchronously.

- If saving the test suite has success, it will return the associated ID value.
+ If saving the test set has success, it will return the associated ID value.

- For more info on all the required JSON request fields, see the :ref:`test suite schema for POST requests <schema_test_suite_post>`.
+ For more info on all the required JSON request fields, see the :ref:`test set schema for POST requests <schema_test_set_post>`.

- :reqjson string name: The name of the test suite.
+ :reqjson string name: The name of the test set.
- :reqjson string defconfig_id: The ID of the build report used for testing.
+ :reqjson string test_suite_id: The ID of the test suite the test set belongs to.
  :reqjson string version: The version of the JSON schema format.

  :reqheader Authorization: The token necessary to authorize the request.